 Teaching

-A love for teaching and mentoring, in addition to a background in coaching, motivated me to pursue my Ph.D.
+A love for teaching and mentoring, in addition to a background in coaching college running, motivated me to pursue my Ph.D. and to embrace teaching.

 I work to address inequality in higher education and academia through centering students’ strengths and fostering a community both in and beyond the classroom.

-In my time as both an Instructor of Record and a Teaching Assistant at the University of California, Santa Barbara, I have developed four central goals:
+In my time as both a Lecturer and a Teaching Assistant at the University of California, Santa Barbara and Yale University, I have developed four central goals:

 1. create a student-centric learning environment;